Studies

 Applying

-- Application period-Start of studiesautumn 2025
+- Application period-Start of studiesautumn 2026Apply now!

 - Day-time studies

-The Separate Application for International Degree Programmes is aimed at those applying on the basis of a top-up degree and an interview for an education leading to a higher education degree in English.
-Application period for top-up degree studies starting in autumn 2025 is 31 December 2024 08:00 am - 11 January 2025 03:00 pm (local time in Finland).
+The Separate Application for International Degree Programmes is aimed at those applying on the basis of GMAT/GRE test, SAT/ACT test, the Edunation Pathway Diploma or a credit transfer -based student selection for an education leading to a higher education degree in English.
+Application period for studies starting in autumn 2026 starts on 1 December 2025 08:00 am (local time in Finland).

-Application instructions have been published on Studyinfo.fi
+Application instructions have been published on Studyinfo.fi Check the individual selection methods for each degree programme in Studyinfo.fi .

 Useful links

-For more information on the application process please contact
+More information on the application process

 Starting studies